-ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 3-1 Develop written IDDE program In Progress A written IDDE program using the IDDE program template available from the CT DEEP is being developed.
-Develop written plan of IDDE program Andrew J. Tierney, Town Manager and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2018 Anticipate completing by the July 01, 2019.
+BMP Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 3-1 Develop written IDDE program In Progress A written IDDE program using the IDDE program template available from the CT DEEP is being developed.
+Develop written plan of IDDE program Andrew J. Tierney, Town Manager and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2018 Anticipate completing by the July 01, 2020.
 The Department of Public Works will be the listed contact.
-3-2 Develop list and maps of all MS4 stormwater outfalls in priority areas In Progress MS4 stormwater outfall mapping was conducted in 2007.
+3-2 Develop list and maps of all MS4 stormwater outfalls in priority areas Completed MS4 stormwater outfall mapping was conducted in 2007.
 The stormwater outfall mapping was compiled on a ESRI GIS layer.
 The MS4 stormwater outfall mapping will be updated to include impaired waters as contained in the State of Connecticut, Department of Energy and Environmental Protection 2016 Integrated Water Quality Report if applicable.
 The stormwater outfalls in the impaired waters will be identified.
 Development of an ESRI GIS map layer with MS4 stormwater outfalls.
-Andrew J. Tierney, Town Manager and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2019 Anticipate completing by the deadline of July 01, 2019.
+Andrew J. Tierney, Town Manager and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2019 Prior to July 01, 2019